pekkis/hardcore-react-training/README.md

 - `cp .env.example .env`
 - `yarn run start`

-After the server is running, go to http://localhost:8889/person and you should see a mighty JSON of persons.
+After the server is running, open browser and go to http://localhost:8889/person and make sure you see a mighty JSON blob of persons.

-A GraphQL backend might also be in working state: http://localhost:8889/graphql is it's endpoint!
+A GraphQL backend might also be in a semi-working state: http://localhost:8889/graphql is it's endpoint!

 ## Build